coprolit/rpg-rules/README.md

 3. If he decides to perform the maneuver, an `open-ended roll` is made, adding appropriate bonus along with any other applicable modifications.
 4. A result is obtained by applying the modified roll to the appropriate chart.

-`Moving Maneuvers` Any complex or unusual movement, or physical activities performed under stress (running up or down stairs, climbing, swimming, riding, stalking, balancing a ledge, acrobatics, dodging, tumbling, diving, etc.).
+**`Moving Maneuvers`** Any complex or unusual movement, or physical activities performed under stress (running up or down stairs, climbing, swimming, riding, stalking, balancing a ledge, acrobatics, dodging, tumbling, diving, etc.).

 Resolved on the [`Personal Maneuver Chart`](https://drive.google.com/open?id=1QmrjA1JVhHZZNdUClJAn7gEoVgSD8BvJ).

 [`MM Modifications table`](https://skippern.github.io/iRoleMaster.help/Contents/Resources/shared/T/RMSR_T-4.2.png)

-General `Static Maneuvers`: Static maneuvers include equipment operation, security bypassing, hiding, using social skills, astrogation, repairs, Perception, and any other complex or unusual activity not involving significant movement.
+**`Static Maneuvers`**: Static maneuvers include equipment operation, security bypassing, hiding, using social skills, astrogation, repairs, Perception, and any other complex or unusual activity not involving significant movement.

 Resolved on the [`Static Maneuver Chart`](https://drive.google.com/open?id=18acBn2E4YGCWU7FnnDhlgLs6DiDdeMaj)